banner

 private static Message getPostMessage(Runnable r) {

-Message m = Message.obtain(); // Obtain Message resource to avoid constant creation, can reuse resources
+Message m = Message.obtain(); // Obtain Message resources to avoid constant creation, can reuse resources

 m.callback = r; // Directly set the Runnable callback function